Website-2/zbp-language-services.github.io/services.md

 ><small>"Gerne wende ich mich wieder an Frau Bahrani-Peacock, wenn ich wieder einen Übersetzungsauftrag habe.
 Ich kann Sie bestens weiterempfehlen."<br>
 – J., Yoga teacher</small>

-<br><br>
-Are you looking for a native English interpreter for 1v1s or focus groups that will bring across all the cultural details of what your German-language research participants are saying?
-Then look no further and send me an email with information about your next project!

 <br><br><br>
 <center>* * *</center>
-><small>Are you looking for a native English interpreter or transcriber who will bring across all the details of what your German-language research participants are saying and also their personalities?<br>[➺ Then send me a message now and tell me about your project!](/contact/)</small>
+><small>Are you looking for a native English interpreter or transcriber bilingual in German who will bring across all the details of what your German-language research participants are saying and also their personalities?<br>[➺ Then send me a message now and tell me about your project!](/contact/)</small>

 <br>